Ever wonder why leaves change color each fall?

 The green chlorophyll, the workhorse of photosynthesis, dominates and covers up those carotenoids in summer.
 As the days grow shorter and the temperatures cool, chlorophyll degrades and goes from green to colorless, allowing the oranges and the yellows to show up.
 These colors are present in the leaf during its growing season.

+Those gorgeous scarlet, crimson, and ruby hues of the red maples, black gums, dogwoods, sourwood, and oaks are what makes fall the most breathtaking.
 “Red pigments are not present in the leaf during summer,” Neufeld says.
 “Trees that turn red actually produce this pigment, called anthocyanin, in the autumn.”
 However, though we might like to think so, plants don’t make this red pigment for our appreciation.
 These pigments play a key role in readying the tree for the next spring.
 Researchers discovered that anthocyanins act as a sunscreen, protecting leaves (especially evergreen ones) from bright seasonal light when it is cold outside.
 Other researchers have discovered that the sunscreening effect protects leaves from too much light, which can interfere with late-season transport of nutrients from the leaf back to the twigs, something trees do as a conservation mechanism.

 Still, other scientists believe the red color serves to ward off insect pests.
-A healthy, strong plant has lots of anthocyanin; certain insects laying eggs in the fall may seek other, weaker host plants for their offspring.
+A healthy, strong plant has lots of anthocyanins; certain insects laying eggs in the fall may seek other, weaker host plants for their offspring.

 While anthocyanins may ward off insects, there is no doubt that they are magnets for “leaf peepers” for fall color tourism.
 A little bit of red goes a long way—and more is even better.